 DNV and the Twente Safety Region, the consortium of emergency services and municipalities responsible for public safety in the Twente region of eastern Netherlands, today have announced their plans to open the unique safety testing laboratory for battery systems.

-DNV and Twente Safety Region announce unique facility for testing complete battery systems for grid storage and maritime applications
+DNV and Twente Safety Region announce unique facility for testing complete battery systems for grid storage, electric vehicles and maritime applications

 Activities will improve battery system safety and enable safe market introduction of energy storage systems to promote the energy transition

 Lab will offer safety testing, validation and certification services and allow emergency services to develop protocols for dealing with incidents

 Energy storage will play a key role in the transition to a cleaner, greener energy system based on renewable energy.
 Consequently, the global market for energy storage is expected to grow 55-65% per year for the next five years.
 Hence it is critical that energy storage systems operate safely.
 However, while the individual battery cells that make up such systems are typically individually certified as safe, there are big challenges in integrating them into a safe overall system – as evidenced by the number of large fires at grid-scale energy storage systems in the last two years.